-If a person with a room or flat for rent send you a text message with no visible phone number.
+Beware if a person with a room or flat for rent sends you a text message with no visible phone number.
 These types of messages are sent though the web and may imply a scam.

 Never pay money under the table.
 It is illegal and you have no legal way of getting your money back.

 Never pay the deposit in cash.
 Instead make a bank transfer so the transaction can be traced.

 Never pay the rent or deposit via services where you cannot reverse the transaction, such as Moneybookers Escrow or Western Union.

 Make sure that you receive a contract signed by the current tenant or landlord.

 Always read the contract carefully and make sure that what you agreed on is confirmed in writing.

 When subleasing, make sure that the landlord/owner of the property is informed of the sublease.
 This will put you in a better position in case of a conflict between the landlord/owner and the person subleasing to you.

 Do not sign anything if you do not understand the contract.

 If you are staying in Denmark for a longer period, you may consider buying a property.
 The prices vary greatly, especially in relation to location.
 In some circumstances you must obtain permission to buy a property from the Ministry of Justice.
 If you are planning on buying property in Denmark, we recommend that you consult a lawyer specializing in property law.